josalvatorre/monorepo-alpha/abacus/genesis/README.md

 Abacus should have its own AWS organization.
 We should be able to manage its child accounts through Terraform deployments.
 Engineers should sign in through the [AWS Identity Center][1].

-After we slash the manual steps, GitHub Actions should be able to do the following.
+Our GitHub Actions workflows should be able to do the following.

 * Block PR merge if an OCI image cannot be built.
 * On merge, build and push the new OCI image to the public ECR repository.